regiakb/geoip/README.md

-# geoip-reputation
+# geoip
-Python script to geolocate IP and its reputation
+Python script to geolocate IP.

+CSV file to GeoIP